-Working with a virtual assistant for the first time can seem harrowing, especially when sensitive legal information and documents are involved.
+Working with a virtual paralegal or assistant for the first time can seem harrowing, especially when sensitive legal information and documents are involved.
 Here are a few tips that will help make the arrangement stress-relieving rather than stress-inducing.

 First, What Is a Virtual Paralegal?